-Figure A51 and Figure A52: RSG Payments
+Figure A50 and Figure A51: RSG Payments

-Figure A51 shows the total day-ahead RSG payments and distinguishes between payments made for VLR and capacity needs.
+Figure A50 shows the total day-ahead RSG payments and distinguishes between payments made for VLR and capacity needs.
 In addition, capacity payments made to units in MISO South NCAs are separately identified because these units are typically committed for VLR and are frequently subject to the tighter VLR mitigation criteria.
 In August 2022, MISO implemented a new op guide to fully incorporate the impacts of the addition of a large, 1 GW combined-cycle facility in early 2021 in WOTAB.
 The categorized columns represent monthly nominal RSG, and the green circles are total monthly RSG adjusted for changes in fuel prices.
-Figure A52 shows total real-time RSG payments and distinguishes among payments made to resources committed for overall capacity needs, to manage congestion, or for voltage support.
+Figure A51 shows total real-time RSG payments and distinguishes among payments made to resources committed for overall capacity needs, to manage congestion, or for voltage support.

-Specifically, this is the lower of a unit's as-committed or as-dispatched offered costs.
+13 Specifically, this is the lower of a unit's as-committed or as-dispatched offered costs.

-Figure A51: Day-Ahead RSG Payments 2022-2023
+Figure A50: Day-Ahead RSG Payments

-Figure A52: Real-Time RSG Payments
+Figure A51: Real-Time RSG Payments 2023-2024

-Figure A53: RSG for Units Committed for RDT
+Figure A52: RSG for Units Committed for RDT

-MISO has made a substantial number of resource commitments in the Midwest or South to satisfy regional capacity needs when the Regional Directional Transfer constraint is binding or potentially binding.
+MISO has made a substantial number of resource commitments in the both the Midwest and South to satisfy regional capacity needs when the Regional Directional Transfer constraint is binding or potentially binding.
 These commitments are not generally needed to manage the dispatch flows over the RDT, but they ensure that sufficient capacity is available in the importing region.